tapasvimoturu/grunt-code-coverage-enforcer/README.md

 })
 ```

-With 0.2.0 release you will be able to customize the code-coverage on and individual folder level.
-The configuration options to provide code-coverage on an individual folder can be specified in the following way:
+With the release of version 0.2.0,  you will be able to customize the code-coverage on and individual folder/package level.
+The configuration options on an individual folder/package level can be specified in the following way:

 ```js
 grunt.initConfig({